Wolf Creek Generating Station: History

+Construction started on May 30, 1977 and it was commissioned on September 3, 1985, at a cost of US$8.88 Billion (in 2025 value).

-This plant has one Westinghouse pressurized water reactor that came on line on June 4, 1985.
+This plant has one Westinghouse pressurized water reactor that came online on June 4, 1985.
 The reactor was rated at 1,170 MW(e).
 A new turbine generator rotor was installed in 2011 that increased electrical output to approximately 1250 MW(e).
 The reactor output remained unchanged at 3565 MW (th).

 On October 4, 2006, the operator applied to the Nuclear Regulatory Commission (NRC) for a renewal and extension of the plant's operating license.

 The NRC granted the renewal on November 20, 2008, extending the license from forty years to sixty.

-On Jan 13, 2012 at 2 p.m., due to a breaker failure and an unexplained loss of power to an electrical transformer, the plant experienced an automatic reactor trip and loss of offsite power that lasted 3 hours.
+On January 13, 2012, at 2 p.m., due to a breaker failure and an unexplained loss of power to an electrical transformer, the plant experienced an automatic reactor trip and loss of offsite power that lasted 3 hours.

 The nuclear plant was a target of an unsuccessful cyberattack by hackers in 2017, leading to indictments in 2021.
+FSB's 16th Center military unit 71330 associated Russian hacker groups Energetic Bear, Berserk Bear and Crouching Yeti were associated with the attacks at Wolf Creek.